is a writer, speaker, and the founder of WANT: Women Against Negative Talk

 I’m here to tell you that those things that make you feel insecure or ostracized – those things you hide behind a veneer of “Fitting In” – those are gifts and clues to help you be the you YOU were meant to be.

-I am fully 100% dedicated to being the little WANT guinea pig – leading through example through all the high highs and low lows.
+I am fully 100% dedicated to being WANT’s number-one test subject, leading through example through all the high highs and low lows.
 You’ll get tips, tricks, tools, both from me and from others – mostly comin’ atcha in the form of essays, events, podcasts, and prose.
 Experience-based stuff (I’m a huge fan of results and proof.
 My definition of proof includes intuition-kicks and universe wake-ups, just fyi).

 I am not a doctor, psychologist, or nutritionist.
 I’ve been immersed and self-taught in all things wellness and “self help” since age thirteen, and have made it my mission to be as thoroughly knowledgeable as possible since then though writings, workshops, and careful analysis (honestly, I hope to always be learning).

-My role models and influences transcend job titles or genres, and include Glennon Doyle Melton, Gloria Steinem, Sutton Foster, Sia, Jenny Lewis, Michelle Obama, Marie Forleo, and…well…Muppets.
+My role models and influences transcend job titles or genres, and include Glennon Doyle, Gloria Steinem, Sutton Foster, Sia, Jenny Lewis, Michelle Obama, Marie Forleo, and…well…Muppets.

 I live and love in New York City (and lived 29.5 of my years in Los Angeles) with my brand-strategist, red-headed fiancé Jeremy, where I am constantly amazed by the magic around me, every single minute.